Mathematics

 Honors Computer Science 2

-The second semester will introduce students to the fundamentals of artificial intelligence, focusing on machine learning techniques and training, neural networks and deep learning, and applications of machine learning to real-world problems.
+Extending the first semester experience, this course will introduce students to the fundamentals of artificial intelligence, focusing on machine learning techniques and training, neural networks and deep learning, and applications of machine learning to real-world problems.